Virtual Ride

 Fundraising Deadline

 Don’t sweat the deadline.
-You have until 60 days after the Ride – December 21, 2023 – to meet your commitment.
+You have until December 20, 2024 to meet your commitment.
 You can also receive shared funds from your team.
 Remember whatever you aren’t able to raise by the deadline is your responsibility.

 Why I Virtual Ride